pseudomuto/housekeeper/README.md

 - Proper handling of different DDL for each view type
 - ALTER TABLE MODIFY QUERY for materialized view changes

+**Query Operations (Complete ✅)**
+- Complete SELECT statement parsing with all ClickHouse features
+- WITH clause support for Common Table Expressions (CTEs)
+- All JOIN types including ClickHouse-specific joins (ARRAY, GLOBAL, ASOF)
+- Window functions with OVER clauses and frame specifications
+- Subqueries in FROM, WHERE, IN, and expression contexts
+- Advanced GROUP BY features (CUBE, ROLLUP, TOTALS)
+- ORDER BY with NULLS handling and LIMIT with OFFSET
+- SETTINGS clause support for query-level configuration
+- Integration with DDL statements for view definitions and table projections

 #### Expression System

 The parser includes a sophisticated expression engine: